Athithya117/Hybrid-RAGOps-aws/docs/inference_pipeline/auth/google_auth.md

 | Workload Identity / ADC       | No        |
 | Organization ID usernames     | No        |

-**Design principle:**
+**Design principle**

+Authentication is intentionally kept **stateless, minimal, and portable**.
-We intentionally avoid Admin SDK, service accounts, and group APIs to keep auth **stateless, simple, and portable**.
+We avoid Admin SDKs, group APIs, service accounts, and directory queries to eliminate privileged credentials, long-lived secrets, and stateful dependencies.

 ---